gdoumenc/coworks/docs/api.rst

 Developer Interface
 ===================

-This part of the documentation presents all the classes of CoWorks.
+This part of the documentation presents all the classes of Coworks.

 Microservices